 Imagination Lets Children Practice Being Their Authentic Selves

 When children engage in imaginative play and pretend to be someone else, they build a stronger sense of empathy and understanding for what it’s like to live in another person’s shoes.
 Embracing and celebrating others’ differences is a central part of supporting others in being their authentic selves.
+Consider our collection of authenticity books for stories that encourage imagination and a strong sense of self.
 What’s more, trying on different personas can help children identify and gain clarity about what feels true to who they are.

 Imagination Engages Children’s Creativity